 So, let’s take a closer look at what quadriceps avoidance looks like and we will dive deeper into the causes of this gait deviation.

 Role of the Quadriceps in Gait

 The primary role of the quadriceps during gait is to support body weight during moments when the knee is in a flexed position.
 This occurs during a phase of gait termed “loading response”.

 The 8 phases of gait in order are: Initial contact, loading response, mid stance, terminal stance, pre-swing, initial swing, mid swing, and terminal swing.

 Before your quadriceps help support body weight in loading response, they assist with knee extension during terminal swing.
 This action works to extend the knee to prepare for initial contact and the heel rocker.
 The quadriceps will stay active from terminal swing until the beginning of mid-stance at which point the muscle activity greatly diminishes.

-EMG Graph of Rectus Femoris With Pressure Graph From Walking Gait Analysis With the quadriceps playing a key role in assisting knee extension and controlling rapid knee flexion, it is important therefore to assess knee range of motion during gait analysis.
+With the quadriceps playing a key role in assisting knee extension and controlling rapid knee flexion, it is important therefore to assess knee range of motion during gait analysis.
 Combining EMG muscle activation data and knee range of motion data is the best way to recognize quadriceps avoidance in gait analysis.